 Either way, it really is an amazing dish.

-This Seafood Soup recipe is perfect for a special occasion or dinner party as a first course, however it is robust enough to stand as the meal.
+This Seafood Soup recipe is perfect for a special occasion recipe or dinner party recipe as a first course, however it is robust enough to stand as the meal.
 Add a simple Arugula & Parmesan Salad and hunks of crusty bread and you are golden!